 The Governing Board now consists of:

 The standard term of office for a Governor is four years.
-The chair and vice-chair are elected annually at the first meeting of the academic year.
+The chair and vice-chair are elected annually at the last meeting of the academic year.

-The Chair of Governors is Mrs Emma Wright, who can be contacted via the school office.
+The Chair of Governors is Mrs Rebecca Walker, who can be contacted via the school office.

 Much of the work of the Governing Board is done by committees.
 At All Saints, we have the following committees: